tarantool/doc/doc/book/box/data_model.rst

     ---
     ...

-Then we insert a tuple, without specifying a value for the primary key.
+Then we insert a tuple without specifying a value for the primary key.

 .. code-block:: tarantoolsession